 - Get plenty of rest and do not take part in vigorous exercise or sport when you feel feverish.
 It is best to avoid swimming until you feel better.

-Contact the surgery for an appointment to see the doctor or nurse if you show no sign of improvement after 5-7 days or if you have extreme difficulty swallowing.
+Contact the Practice for a telephone appointment with a GP or Nurse if you show no sign of improvement after 5-7 days, or if you have extreme difficulty swallowing.
 Most minor conditions improve spontaneously and are harmless.

-If you have asthma and use a regular (brown) inhlaer, then double your regular dose whilst you have your cold and for 1 week afterwards.
-Use your reliever (blue) inhaler every 4 hours if needed.
+If you have asthma and use a regular (brown) inhaler, then double your regular dose whilst you have your cold and for one week afterwards.
+Use your reliever (blue) inhaler every four hours if needed.

-Seek medical advice if you have to use your reliever inhaler during the night or if you find you are not getting relief for 4 hours between doses.
+Seek medical advice if you have to use your reliever inhaler during the night or if you find you are not getting relief for four hours between doses.

-Remember you can contact the surgery for advice during our triage time.
-A clinician will be available Monday to Friday 8.00am – 3.00pm.
+Remember you can contact the Practice for advice during our triage time.
+A clinician will be available Monday to Friday 8.00am – 4.00pm.